9 min

 11.jpg

 Most modern accounting software optimises for speed.
-Transactions flow automatically, rules apply instantly, and AI suggestions reduce manual work.
-On the surface, this looks like progress.
-But before BAS, speed and safety are not the same thing.
-The faster a decision is committed to the ledger, the more expensive it becomes to undo if that decision was wrong.
-Experienced accountants understand this instinctively.
-That’s why many workflows slow down just before lodgement, even in highly automated firms.
+Transactions flow automatically, rules apply instantly, AI suggestions cut the manual work, and on the surface that looks like pure progress.
+But before BAS, faster and safer are not the same thing, and confusing the two is where a lot of firms quietly get into trouble.
+The faster a decision is committed to the ledger, the more expensive it becomes to undo if it was wrong, and BAS is exactly when wrong decisions are most likely and least affordable.
+That is why so many workflows quietly slow down just before lodgement, even in firms that automate everything else.

-When transactions are categorised directly into the ledger, every decision becomes final by default.
-Errors don’t disappear, they accumulate quietly.
-A misclassified expense might not break reconciliation.
-A GST assumption might not surface until review.
-By the time the issue is noticed, the file already carries history that must be unwound.
-This is where BAS risk actually forms.
-Not at the point of lodgement, but at the point where assumptions become entries without sufficient review.
+When transactions are categorised straight into the ledger, every decision is final by default.
+The errors do not announce themselves and disappear, they accumulate quietly.
+A misclassified expense might not break the reconciliation.
+A GST assumption might not surface until review, if it surfaces at all before lodgement.
+By the time anyone notices, the file already carries history that has to be unwound, which costs far more than checking would have upfront.
+This is the part most people get backwards: BAS risk does not form at the point of lodgement.
+It forms weeks earlier, at the point where an assumption becomes a permanent entry without enough review in between.

 Why this matters most during BAS

-BAS compresses time and tolerance.
-There is less room for rework and less patience for uncertainty.
-Review-first workflows give accountants confidence because they reduce surprises late in the process.
-By the time entries reach the ledger, they are already understood.
-That confidence is what allows firms to move quickly without cutting corners.
+BAS compresses both time and tolerance.
+There is less room for rework and less patience for uncertainty, so the cost of a decision made carelessly weeks ago lands precisely when the firm can least absorb it.
+Review-first workflows give accountants confidence at that moment because they remove the late surprises.
+By the time entries reach the ledger they are already understood, already checked, already trusted, so lodgement becomes confirmation rather than discovery.